 If you have a compromised skin barrier, most dermatologists will tell you to find products with ceramides and phytoceramides.
 King shares, "Ceramides are thought to be the most important component for maintaining barrier function" as it is one of the very building blocks of our skin cells.
 It helps to use the "brick and mortar" analogy to envision the role of ceramides in skin.
 Think of it like this: If collagen and elastin make up the structural part of the skin, and the skin cells are the bricks, ceramides are the cement between the bricks.
 If the mortar degrades with cracks and openings, then all sorts of things can make their way in and wreak havoc.

 "Ceramides are fatty molecules that make up the natural skin barrier and help to retain moisture," elaborates Marisa Garshick, M.D., FAAD.
 "Specifically, ceramides serve as the glue that helps keep the skin cells together."
 It is the integrity of these cellular components that determine barrier function.
-Research shows that when applied topically, phytoceramides dramatically improved the rate of repair of a damaged stratum corneum (top skin layer).
+Research shows that when applied topically, phytoceramides dramatically improved the rate of repair of a damaged stratum corneum2 (top skin layer).

 Additionally, most derms also encourage you to consume them: "You need to be consuming sufficient amounts of healthy fats, which can be obtained from the diet," says King.
 Salmon is one of the most popular fatty fishes recommended by dermatologists; omega-3 fatty acids can also be supplemented in fish oil or fish oil capsule form.
 Turegano adds that nuts—particularly almonds and walnuts—are especially beneficial nuts to incorporate for the skin.

 This lipid is naturally found in your skin's sebum.
 Previously it was harvested from shark liver, making it a very controversial skin care ingredient (for good reason), but recent developments in the last several years have made so that the molecules are better able to be derived from plants, such as olives.
 (Fun fact: the difference between the two comes down to if it's hydrogenated or not, and has nothing to do with the sourcing.
 A common misconception!)
-And research shows some advantages for the skin as an emollient, antioxidant, and for hydration.
+And research shows some advantages for the skin as an emollient, antioxidant, and for hydration3.